ontoportal/ontologies_api/README.md

 If you want to insert a breakpoint, simply go to the code and add `binding.pry` on a line by itself.
 When you make a request, the application will stop at that point in the code and you can inspect objects and local variables easily.
 Type `ls` to see a list of local variables and methods that are available to run.

 ### Testing
-Tests are a very handy way to do development.
-They don't require that you make individual requests using a browser, meaning that it's easier to check multiple endpoints at once.

 Tests can be created under the top-level `test` folder in the corresponding section (model, controller, etc).
 Tests are written using the Ruby default [Test::Unit library](http://en.wikibooks.org/wiki/Ruby_Programming/Unit_testing).
 Many projects will have a base test class that initializes the environment as needed (e.g. [`test_case.rb`](https://github.com/ncbo/ontologies_api/blob/master/test/test_case.rb) from ontologies_api).

 To run tests, just use ruby to call the class: